mmistakes/minimal-mistakes/_pages/koans.md

     * Ideas, plans and current progress
     * Graded by your tutor(s), send via email
   * Group presentations (75%)
-    * Vidyo or Google Hangouts or similar, we are flexible
+    *  Cisco WebEX or Google Hangouts or similar, we are flexible
     * Evaluated by a presentation panel

 **Resources**

-See the 2016 intro presentation "Group Project Kōans" [here](https://docs.google.com/presentation/d/1gfiMubkEwLBoKpMSd-DNq-61g0BOI_d6F8CeacI_pso/edit?usp=sharing).
-Pdf version [here](https://shanghai-lectures.github.io/slides/shail_koans_2016.pdf).
+See the 2017 intro presentation "Group Project Kōans"  Pdf version [here](https://shanghai-lectures.github.io/slides/SHAIL2017_KoansPDF.pdf).

-See the 2015 kōans [here](https://shanghai-lectures.github.io/archives/koans.html).